Everyone has off days when it comes to brewing coffee.

 At first, I thought it was my use of a newer brewing method: the notNeutral Gino.
 So I spent hours working on a refined recipe.
 After experiencing a poor V60 and realizing it wasn’t the Gino’s fault, I thought it might be the water quality.

 Thus, I tried four different water bottles to remedy my problem.
 I even did quite a bit of research on my local water sources.
 The research was very insightful, but alas, the mystery of the poor coffee endured.

-I side by side tested water, coffee, brewing methods, recipes and grind sizes.
-Finally I was able to identify the flavor that was entering my cup time and time again over the last couple months.
-Metallic cucumber.
+I side by side tested water, coffee, brewing methods, recipes, and grind sizes.
+Finally, I was able to identify the flavor that was entering my cup time and time again over the last couple of months.

 This led me to one final experiment.

 Yesterday I put half an Ozarka water bottle in a cup, and the other half in my Bonavita Variable Temperature Kettle and set it to 205 degrees Fahrenheit.

 When it was finished boiling, I poured it into a second cup.
 I let both cups of water sit for nearly five hours while waiting for them to reach room temperature.
 Then the moment of truth arrived.

 The water straight from the bottle was smooth and pleasant.
 The boiled water tasted like metallic cucumber.
 Then it all made sense.
 I bought the Bonavita kettle on August 4th, nearly two months ago, and it has been tainting the flavor of my coffees ever since.

 What a disrespect to the many coffees I drank over the last seven weeks!

 I’ve contacted Bonavita and informed them of the flavor taint and the appearance of potential rust spots inside the kettle.